 Polythelia and polymastia

-Polythelia is where the patient has additional nipples which lie along the mammary ridge.
-The mammary ridge develops during embryonic development, but normally regresses again.
+Polythelia presents with additional nipples which lie along the mammary ridge.
+The mammary ridge is formed during embryonic development, but normally regresses afterward.

-Due to incomplete regression, this anomaly can develop although it is not classed as a disease.
-These are the various forms:
+Due to incomplete regression, polythelia can develop, although it is not classed as a disease.
+The various forms include:

-- Polythelia completa: Areola and nipple (mammilla); on the axilla or below the mammary.
+- Polythelia completa: Areola and nipple (mammilla) form on the axilla or below the mammary.